Now is the perfect time to share these Winnie the Pooh cake donuts: that silly willy nilly ol’ bear is back in the Christopher Robin movie!

 Remove from oven and allow to cool for 6 minutes before removing and placing the doughnuts onto a wire rack.

-Repeat steps until all batter is used.
+Repeat steps until all batter are used.

 Vanilla glaze Directions

-In a large bowl combine the powdered sugar, vanilla, salt and milk and mix until combined.
+In a large bowl combine the powdered sugar, vanilla, salt, and milk and mix until combined.

 If the glaze has powdered sugar clumps still, mix in another tbsp of milk.

 In one bowl add in a few drops of yellow gel food coloring and mix until combined.
 You will want to try and get the yellow glaze to match the yellow candy melts.

 In the second bowl, mix in a few drops of the red gel coloring.
 Add in a few more drops of red until you get Pooh’s bright red shade.
 Cover and set aside.

 Winnie the Pooh Cake Donut Decorating Directions

 Make sure that your wire rack is on top of a larger cookie sheet so that when you pour the yellow glaze onto the doughnuts, the glaze will not drip onto the counter.